 When the credit bureau calculates the credit score (0 to 999) based on these records, the bank or financial institution will know whether you can afford any more debt (high score) or are too indebted or struggling with current repayments (low score).
 In the latter, the creditor will likely not grant a further loan application until the borrower reduces or eliminates existing debt to an acceptable level.

 Interestingly, a credit check in South Africa became synonymous with an ITC check, a process named after the country’s leading credit bureau for many years, ITC Credit, now TransUnion.
-Similarly, a credit record is referred to as an ITC record.
+Similarly, a credit record is referred to as an ITC check or record.
 Nowadays, it simply means a credit check or credit record, irrespective of the affiliated credit bureau.

-How do I check my ITC record?
+How do I do my ITC Credit Check?

 However, the TransUnion credit bureau found that fewer than 5% of South African consumers use the legislation that entitles them to obtain a free credit report every year from every credit bureau in the country.
 This opportunity to verify and understand your credit report proves useful before you decide to apply for another loan.